 You had a flight delay or your flight was cancelled?
 Check and see if you are entitled to compensation.
-Simply enter your flight details on our website or with our free app and you will see immediately if you are entitled to compensation.
+Simply enter your flight details on our website and you will see immediately if you are entitled to compensation.
 If yes, we will take over and take care of all necessary bureaucratic steps.
 If required, we will go to court to enforce your rights.
 We help you quickly and efficiently in the event of flight disruptions.
 Because even with a respected airline such as United Airlines cancellations and similar disruptions occur time and again.

 What we offer

 We work on your behalf!

 The team at refund.me would like you to be familiar with your rights and make sure you assert them.
 There is no risk, since we work according to the ‘No Win, No Fee’ principle.
 In other words: you are only charged a commission if we have successfully obtained a compensation payout from United Airlines.
 If we have not, you are not charged anything.